 Another exception in which you should capitalize summer is when it is personified in poetry.
 Apart from these exceptions, there is no need to capitalize seasons, including summer, for any writing purposes.

-So, the next time you are confused about capitalization rules for seasons, read these rules carefully to avoid writing summer capitalized in the wrong places.
+So, the next time you are confused about capitalization rules for seasons, read these rules carefully to avoid capitalized the word “summer” in the wrong places.